Earth Activist Training strives to keep our doors open to all applicants.

-We can offer a limited amount of work trade positions for most in person courses.
+We can offer a limited amount of remote work trade positions.

 If accepted, students are required to pay at least half of the course cost, register with a 50% deposit, and be willing to come early and stay late to the course (depending upon the course and on the work trade job description).